Azure-Samples/choose-right-kubernetes-object-for-azure-workloads-demo-app/README.md

-# Project Name
+# Choosing the Right Kubernetes Object for Deploying Workloads in Azure

-This repository contains sample code for a demo Kubernetes application showcased in blog series https://blogs.msdn.microsoft.com/azurecat/2017/10/24/choosing-the-right-kubernetes-object-for-deploying-workloads-in-azure/
+This repository contains sample code for a demo Kubernetes application showcased in the blog series https://blogs.msdn.microsoft.com/azurecat/2017/10/24/choosing-the-right-kubernetes-object-for-deploying-workloads-in-azure/

 ## Features

-Sample code has following features:
+This sample code has the following features:

 * ASP.Net Core (1.0) Application
 * SQL Server back-end creation script